 - Geography where is what?

 - Religions and philosophies in the region

 - Potential and particularities of the main tourist sites

-MCC4I/8b: CRISIS COMMUNICATION
+MCC4I/8b: CRISIS COMMUNICATION Spring Semester

-Spring Semester

 Lectures: 24 hours

 ECTS credits: 2

+ECTS credits: 1

 OBJECTIVE:

 Understand the approach of communication in tense situations, facing them by anticipating, managing and following up afterwards.
 COURSE PROGRAM: